bchavez/RethinkDb.Driver/CONTRIBUTING.md

 * :x: **AVOID** breaking the continuous integration build.
 * :x: **AVOID** making significant changes to the driver's overall architecture.
 We'd like to keep this driver in-sync with the overall architecture of the Java driver so both projects benefit from bug fixes and new features.

-:headphones: **BONUS** check out the cool music-video wall.
-Listen to some music while you code your PR. =)
+:headphones: **BONUS** check out our cool music video wall.
+Listen to some tunes while you make your PR. =)

 <table>
         <tr>